cmc-labo/jllm/README.md

 - The registry file `~/.local-llm/models.json` persists across sessions.
 All config parameters (`temperature`, `num_predict`, `num_ctx`, `num_threads`, system prompt) are stored as part of each model's entry.
 - The API server is built on [Undertow](https://undertow.io/) (embedded, no servlet container needed).
 It adds ~3 MB to the fat JAR.
+- On Java 21+, the server uses **Virtual Threads** (Project Loom) for lightweight multi-user concurrency.
+The source is compiled with `-source 11` for compatibility; virtual thread support is detected and enabled at runtime via reflection.
+No code changes or flags are needed — run with Java 21+ and virtual threads activate automatically.
 - Chat prompts are formatted using [ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md).
 A model's `SYSTEM` prompt is injected as a `system` turn at the start of every chat — unless the request already includes a `system` role message, in which case the request takes precedence.
 - Logging goes through SLF4J ([Logback](https://logback.qos.ch/) by default, see `src/main/resources/logback.xml`); this includes llama.cpp/ggml's own native log output (see [Native log output](#native-log-output) below).
 In interactive REPL mode, native INFO logs are suppressed after the model and context load — they only appear at startup.
 - Plugin JARs are each loaded in an isolated `URLClassLoader` (child of the application classloader), so multiple plugins with conflicting class names coexist safely.